Shambhala Guide Training

 The Training Program

-The training is four full days.
+The training is three full days.
 Participation in the training does not guarantee authorization as a Shambhala Guide.
 Students who are authorized will take the Shambhala Guide Vow and will be expected to engage as a Shambhala Guide at their local center.

 Prior to the in-person training, participants will be expected to engage in specified study and practice and to complete two online courses that offer important content in support of the training.
 There is a separate modest fee for these courses (for which discounts also are available).